 Court reporting is an honorable profession with an illustrious past and an exciting future.
 With the rapid advancement of technology, court reporters are needed even more today than when the Sumerian scribes began preserving the record in 3500 B.C.

-The path to becoming a licensed court reporter requires courage, perseverance, focus, endurance, and flexibility.
-Through my reporter-of-record apprenticeships, court reporting students and new reporters learn to …
+The path to becoming a licensed court reporter requires courage, perseverance, focus, grit, and flexibility.
+Through my reporter-of-record apprenticeships, court reporting students and new reporters learn to:

 - Feel CONFIDENT in their steno writing, editing, proofreading, and transcribing skills